chrisstef/defi-staking/README.md

 __- To prevent crashing, USDT amount staked should be less than 60.
 The app serves as a demonstration of yield farming after all).__

 __- Do NOT proceed if MetaMask reports error (with huge gas cost).
 It means you did something wrong!__

+__- Always wait for a transaction to finish before moving to a new one.
+You don't want to block your wallet. __

+__- Refresh the page after successful transactions if the frontend is not updated automatically.